dsx1123/telemetry_collector/README.md

 ## Known issue
 1. Currently on nx-os, a single subscription of gNMI dial-in can only be SAMPLE or ON_CHANGE, not both.
 In order to configure different type of subscription, need start two telegraf instances with different gNMI plugin configuraiton.
 Please refer to enhancement [CSCvu58102](https://bst.cloudapps.cisco.com/bugsearch/bug/CSCvu58102) for detail and this limiation will be removed in future release.
+2. MacOS uses BSD version of sed by default which doesn't work with this script, use `brew install gnu-sed` to install the gnu version of sed if you are trying this script on MacOS.

 ## Reference